shanshee/travlr-booking-app/README.md

 ## Contact

-For any questions or inquiries, please contact us at slondelle@yahoo.com.
+For any questions or inquiries, please contact me at slondelle@yahoo.com.

 ---